Operation Taco Gary's: Production

 In May 2023, it was announced that Rex would star in and executive produce the film.
 In June 2023, it was announced that Milligan, Song, Cavalero, Biggs, Jones and Castro were cast in the film.

 Filming occurred in Waxhaw, North Carolina and Charlotte, North Carolina in June 2023.

 Release

 Operation Taco Gary's had its world premiere at the Austin Film Festival on October 25, 2024.
 In February 2025, Archstone Entertainment acquired global distribution rights to the film and launched sales at the European Film Market.

+In January 2026, Chroma announced the acquisition of North American rights and set a theatrical release date with Alamo Drafthouse Cinema for February 27, 2026.